-Medication errors are far from rare; it’s estimated that medication mistakes kill one person every day but cause injury to about 1.3 million people every year across the US.
-Medication mistakes can occur at any point in the distribution system, from repackaging and dispensing to administering, prescribing, and monitoring.
-Unfortunately, most medication mistakes are preventable, leading to millions of avoidable injuries and fatalities.
+Medication errors are far from rare; it’s estimated that medication mistakes kill one person every day and causes injury to about 1.3 million people every year across the US.
+Medication errors can occur at any point in the distribution system, from repackaging and dispensing to administering, prescribing, and monitoring.
+Unfortunately, most medication mistakes are preventable, leading to millions of avoidable injuries and wrongful deaths.

 Avoiding medication errors requires vigilance on the part of pharmacists, nurses, doctors, nursing home staff, and individuals.
 The following are the most common types and causes of these medical mistakes and how they can be prevented.

 The most common types of prescription errors include:

 - Errors in drug preparation when the medication is improperly formulated

 - Omission errors or failing to give a scheduled dose

 - Prescription mistakes such as the wrong dose, quantity, form, method, concentration, or rate of admission or the wrong drug selection based on a patient’s indications or allergies